ashakunwar/FitLife/README.md

 # FitLife - Android Fitness Planner

-This is my project for the CET343 Android Mobile Development module.
 FitLife is an app designed to help users plan and track their workout routines.

 ## Core Features